Waitin' for the Bus / Jesus Just Left Chicago

-"Waitin' for the Bus" and "Jesus Just Left Chicago" are two songs by American rock band ZZ Top from their 1973 album Tres Hombres.
-The two songs open the album, segued into each other, and for years radio stations played the two tracks together.
+"Waitin' for the Bus" and "Jesus Just Left Chicago" are two songs by American rock band ZZ Top from their third studio album, Tres Hombres (1973).
+The two songs open the album, segued into each other.
+For years radio stations played the two tracks together.
 "Waitin' for the Bus" was written solely by Billy Gibbons and Dusty Hill, while "Jesus Just Left Chicago" was also co-written by drummer Frank Beard.

-Waitin' for the Bus
+"Waitin' for the Bus"

-The opening track on the album.
+"Waitin' for the Bus" is the opening track on the album.
 In a 1985 interview with Spin magazine, ZZ Top bass player Dusty Hill said: "I've always liked that song.
 It's a working man's song.
 It's been a couple of years, but I went to Austin from Houston and I decided, hell, I'll ride the bus.
 I hadn't done it in a long time.
 And you can meet some very unique people on a bus and in a bus station.
 I like to people watch.
 I love bus stations and train stations.
 The thing about a bus is who you have to sit beside.
 If the guy's got good wine, it's OK."
 The song is the band's fourth most played song, right behind "La Grange", "Tush" and its sequel song "Jesus Just Left Chicago".